aavegotchi/ghst-staking/README.md

 `GHSTSTakingDiamond` is deployed using the `scripts/deploy.js` script.
 The `DiamondCutFacet` contract is not added to the diamond to prevent adding the `diamondCut` external function.

+This diamond is using a new kind of contract storage pattern dubbed 'AppStorage'.
+A single struct state variable of type `AppStorage` is defined and used in `GHSTStakingDiamond` and in the `StakingFacet` and `TicketsFacet` facets.
+This struct state variable is the primary mechanism to share state variables for the main application functionality.
+Diamond storage is used for diamond specific functionality and for contract ownership/admin functionality.

+This diamond uses a direct copy of the current diamond implementation from the [diamond-2](https://github.com/mudgen/diamond-2) repository without change.

 ### On Kovan Testnet

 - GHSTStakingDiamond is here: 0xA4fF399Aa1BB21aBdd3FC689f46CCE0729d58DEd